thebentern/thebentern.github.io/_posts/2015-12-27-sql-database-to-csv.markdown

 ---
 layout: post
 title:  "Exporting SQL data into CSVs via Powershell"
+description: "A quick way to export sample from a SQL Server database using Powershell"
 date:   2015-12-27 06:44:27 -0600
 categories: tools sql powershell
 ---